jason-c-daniels/Jcd.Validations/docs/Jcd_Validations_Check_IsFalse(bool_System_Action_System_Action).md

 #### Returns
 [System.Boolean](https://docs.microsoft.com/en-us/dotnet/api/System.Boolean 'System.Boolean')
-the logical negation of value(true if false, fals if true)
+the logical negation of value(true if false, false if true)
 ### Remarks
 This is a rudimentary helper method.
 While public it has little value outside of this or a
 similar framework.